Two Irish Guards killed in Afghanistan blast named

 Their commanding officer said their loss was "a devastating blow".

-Their deaths take to 362 the total number of UK military personnel to have died in Afghanistan since 2001.'My hero'
+Their deaths take to 362 the total number of UK military personnel to have died in Afghanistan since 2001.

 Maj Collins joined 1st Battalion Irish Guards and had also served in Kosovo, Sierra Leone, Northern Ireland and Iraq.